Phil-G-94/breaking-bad-wikiapp/README.md

 It serves as a place for me to build & experiment with HTML/CSS/vanilla JS.

 ## Completed
-- Implemented basic HTML structure
+- Implemented basic HTML structure.
-- Bootstrap styling
+- Bootstrap styling.
-- Basic async JS for HTTP requests using the Fetch API
+- Basic async JS for HTTP requests using the Fetch API.

 ## ToDo